Subscribe to updates

 Highways Improvement Programme 2026/27

-Cabinet approved the Highways Improvement Programme for 2026/27, which includes carriageway and footway resurfacing, highway drainage, and road marking improvements.
-The programme, valued at £8.2 million, will be funded through the Council's capital programme and supported by £3.2 million in grant funding from the Department for Transport.
-Authority was delegated to the Corporate Director of Resident Services to amend the programme and determine further works, subject to sign-off by the Cabinet Member for Planning, Housing & Growth.
-It was also noted that all schemes would be published on the Council's website to ensure transparency, in line with government requirements.
+The Cabinet approved the Highways Improvement Programme for 2026/27, which includes carriageway and footway resurfacing, highway drainage, and road marking improvements.
+A total of £8,207,000 will be released for the programme, with £3,207,000 of this being grant funding from the Department for Transport.
+Authority was delegated to the Corporate Director of Resident Services to amend the programme and determine further works, subject to sign-off by the Cabinet Member Portfolio Holder.
+All schemes will be published on the Council's website for transparency.

 Proposal for the Amalgamation of Whitehall Infant School and Whitehall Junior School

-Following a consultation process, Cabinet approved the proposal to amalgamate Whitehall Infant School and Whitehall Junior School into a single, three-form-entry primary school for children aged 3 to 11, effective from 1 September 2026.
-This will involve the technical closure of Whitehall Infant School and the extension of the age range of Whitehall Junior School.
-The decision was made in line with the Council's Infant and Junior School Amalgamation Policy, triggered by the impending retirement of the Headteacher of Whitehall Infant School.
-Cabinet noted that this amalgamation is a response to declining birth rates and pupil numbers, which are placing financial pressure on schools, and aims to ensure the long-term sustainability and viability of both schools.
-The proposal was supported by the Children, Families and Education Select Committee, which recognised the benefits of consistent teaching, economies of scale, and improved educational outcomes.
+Following consultation, the Cabinet approved the amalgamation of Whitehall Infant School and Whitehall Junior School to create a single, three-form-entry maintained primary school for children aged 3 to 11, effective from 1 September 2026.
+This will involve the technical closure of Whitehall Infant School on 31 August 2026 and the extension of Whitehall Junior School's age range.
+The decision was made in line with the Council's Infant and Junior School Amalgamation Policy, triggered by the impending retirement of the Whitehall Infant School's Headteacher.
+The amalgamation is expected to lead to consistent teaching approaches, increased opportunities for children, simplified communication for parents, and greater cost-effectiveness through economies of scale.

 Temporary Accommodation Action Plan Monitoring